- Have you been unfairly or surprisingly excluded from a will?

 - Has someone close to you recently been diagnosed with a mental illness, dementia, or coping with drug addiction?

 If you can answer “yes” to any of these questions, you are likely to end up in the Probate Court in Massachusetts.
-At Next Phase Legal, attorneys Stephen McDonough and Chris McHallam have experience dealing with will contest and estate litigation matters and can help you to understand your rights and duties and navigate you through the Probate Court process.
+At Next Phase Legal, attorney Stephen McDonough has experience dealing with will contest and estate litigation matters and can help you to understand your rights and duties and navigate you through the Probate Court process.

 Contesting A Will in Massachusetts